AuReckless/Pray-Times/README.md

 # Pray Times Extension

-It is web browser extension that let you see the pray time by choosing your city and give you random ayah every time you open the extension.
+It is a web browser extension that lets you see the pray time by choosing your city and giving you random ayah every time you open the extension.

 ## Features